GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message.md

 ![ChatMessageContentView detailed components](../assets/messagelist-layout-detail-components-annotation.png)

-- `mainContainer` is the whole view.
-It's a horizontal container that holds all top-hierarchy views inside the `ChatMessageContentView` - This includes the `AvatarView`, `Spacer` and `BubbleThreadMetaContainer`.
+- `mainContainer` is a horizontal container that holds all top-hierarchy views inside the `ChatMessageContentView` - This includes the `AvatarView`, `Spacer` and `BubbleThreadMetaContainer`.
 - `bubbleThreadMetaContainer` is a vertical container that holds `bubbleView` at the top and `metadataContainer` at the bottom by default.
 You can switch the positions for those elements or even add your own according to your needs.
 - `metadataContainer` is a horizontal container that holds  `authorNameLabel` , `timestampLabel` and `onlyVisibleForYouLabel`.
 - `bubbleView`  is a view that embeds inside `bubbleContentContainer` and is responsible for displaying `quotedMessageView` and `textView`